 “Intro to APES FRQ (Chapters 1 and 2) Your AP® Exam in May will have 3 FRQs, each with multiple parts.
 It will be read and graded by High School and college teachers.
 They don’t know you and how smart you are—you must prove it to them.

 Directions for students: Answer each part of the question in complete sentences.
 Be specific (don’t give vague, general answers) Give Examples Prove you know and understand the material to the reader.
 DO NOT spend your time with an opening sentence and/or conclusion.
 DO NOT waste your time with flowery sentences—get to the point with good solid science.”

 Before the kids start writing, we read and discuss each bullet point.
 I then go over the different types of terms they will see.
 There are different strategies for each type of question.

 What do the terms mean?

-Identify, List, or Provide: Simple answer with a complete sentence
+Identify, Provide or List: Simple answer with a complete sentence.

 Describe: Needs additional information beyond a simple answer.
 1-2 complex sentences.